volusion/element-tutorial/section2/README.md

 };
 ```

 Remember that this is entirely optional.
-We are mixing `VolusionPropTypes` and `PropTypes` inside
+We are mixing `ElementPropTypes` and `PropTypes` inside
 of the `configSpec`.
 Be careful, though, as only `data` and `queryParams` objects are allowed to
 be `PropTypes` inside the `configSpec` object.
 The `data` and `queryParams` properties  won't be presented
 to the user as configurable options.